 Why should i try dry needling?

 Effective – Dry needling is great for people who are short of time.
 The effects are almost instantaneous – you are able to experience a greater range of motion within 1 session.
-Sore and tensed muscles are also relieved immediately within 10-15 minutes (as compared to a traditional 1 hr myofascial massage)
+Sore and tensed muscles are also relieved immediately within 10-15 minutes (as compared to a traditional 1 hr sports massage or myofascial release)

 Safe & Comfortable – The dry needling technique we use is more comfortable than any other techniques and approaches.
 This ensures no muscle twitching after and little to no bleeding during the session